andrehafner/ergo_meetup_2025/README.md

 ## 💡 Got Ideas?

-Want to suggest a better brewery?
+Want to suggest a venue for meals?
 A cool Saturday activity?
 Fork this repo and PR your edits to `README.md`!
 We're building this together — just like Ergo.

 ---